 list of filters in event log package "Compliance"

-Unlike earlier versions of EventSentry, it is no longer necessary that exclude filters appear before include filters.
-Exclude filters are always processed before include filters.
-As such, it doesn't matter whether an exclude filter is located before or after an include filter, or located in a different package.
+Since Exclude filters are always processed before include filters, it doesn't matter whether an exclude filter is located before or after an include filter, or located in a different package.

 Include filters inside a package are still processed sequentially - from top to bottom.
 The sequence of include filters however is irrelevant in most scenarios, unless you use advanced features such as thresholds and "require acknowledgment".